OfficeDev/office-js-docs/reference/excel/rangecollection.md

 # RangeCollection Object (JavaScript API for Excel)

-Represents the options in page layout margins.
+Represents a collection of all the Data Connections that are part of the workbook or worksheet.

 ## Properties